We're here to help you and your child navigate the admissions process from start to finish.

 For many of us, Easter involves travelling – whether that’s to stay with family or because you’re heading off on a four-day minibreak – and children can find long journeys difficult.
 However, there are plenty of ways to make the most of this time, turning a trip into a fun affair rather than an exercise in patience!

-- Prizes.
+Prizes.
 You can make these games even more enticing by offering prizes for the winners.
-Small chocolate eggs – as per the Easter theme – might be appropriate, but you could also offer the winner ten minutes of time on the iPad playing a favourite game or watching a show, or the opportunity to choose whatever they want to listen to on the car stereo (listening to a chapter of their favourite audio book or switching to their favourite radio station, for instance).
+Small chocolate eggs – as per the Easter theme – might be appropriate.
+You could also offer the winner ten minutes of time on the iPad playing a favourite game or watching a show, or the opportunity to choose whatever they want to listen to on the car stereo (listening to a chapter of their favourite audio book or switching to their favourite radio station, for instance).

 Easter Activities: Indoor Games